Peter Thomson (diplomat): Duties

-Thomson began work as a Fiji civil servant in 1972, working in rural development and local government as District Officer in the districts of Navua, Macuata and Taveuni.
-In 1978 he was posted to Fiji's Ministry of Foreign Affairs.
+Thomson began work as a Fijian civil servant in 1972, working in rural development and local government as District Officer in the districts of Navua, Macuata and Taveuni.
+In 1978, he was posted to Fiji's Ministry of Foreign Affairs.
 He was seconded in 1979 to the Pacific Islands Forum Secretariat, before being posted to Japan in 1980 as Chargé d'Affaires, entrusted with the task of establishing Fiji's Embassy in Tokyo.
 He served in Tokyo until 1984, when he was appointed Fiji's Consul General in Sydney, Australia.
 Returning to Fiji in 1986, he served as the Government's Permanent Secretary of Information, and was a member of the boards of the Fiji Visitors Bureau, Fiji TV and the Fiji Broadcasting Commission.

 In 1987, he served at Fiji's Government House as Permanent Secretary to Governor-General Ratu Sir Penaia Ganilau.
 During this time between the two coups d'état of 1987, the Governor-General was the sole executive authority of Fiji.
 After the September 1987 coup d'état, he "found himself a target as the high-profile white permanent secretary to Fiji's governor-general, embroiled in a constitutional crisis and with indigenous supremacists demanding his head".
-As a result, he was gaoled by the Fiji Army for four days, and subsequently emigrated to New Zealand, then Australia.
+As a result, he was gaoled by the Fijian Army for four days, and subsequently emigrated to New Zealand, then Australia.